 Has the pandemic brought about a change in development goals and the industry’s future?
 How can we translate it’s impacts into positive solutions for the built environment?

 The pandemic has made us realise that there can always be better, less disruptive ways to go about business.
 For example, a designated office is not necessary for a work routine.
 But work-from-home is not the answer, it’s stressful to draw the line between work and home along with the lack of socialising opportunities.
-Perhaps satellite offices could be a concept that takes off – multiple smaller offices can be set up closer to where the employees stay, facilitating the walk-to-work idea.
+Perhaps satellite offices could be a concept that takes off.
+The design team set up multiple smaller offices closer to where the employees stay, facilitating the walk-to-work idea.
 An analogy that comes to mind here is of joint families and nuclear families, that has its own benefits and compromises.

 Can you give us insight into the Edifice Foundation?
 What are the projects executed under the Foundation during the pandemic?